Neltulz/Q-Zip/app/components/info-tooltip-comp/info-tooltip-usage.md

 - **For CustomButton components:** Use `buttonRef?.visualStyleRef`
 - **For DropdownMenu components:** Use `dropdownRef?.$el`
 - **For regular HTML elements:** Use the element directly
+- **For Icon components:** Wrap in a div container and reference the wrapper (see Icon Components section)

 #### 6. Add InfoTooltip Component
 ```vue